wix-incubator/wixmedia-python/README.md

 ### Rendering Media ###

 #### Images ####
-Images can be uploaded to the Wix Media Services platform using this package.
+Images can be uploaded to the Wix Media Platform using this package.
 Once an image was uploaded, you cab apply various manipulations on it.
 These manipulations include, but are not limited to, resizing, cropping, rotating, sharpening, watermarking, face-detection and applying numerous filters.

-For more information about image manipulation in your apps, browse the [Wix Media Services - Images documentation.](https://github.com/wix/wixmedia-python/blob/master/images.md).
+For more information about image manipulation in your apps, browse the [Wix Media Platform - Images documentation.](https://github.com/wix/wixmedia-python/blob/master/images.md).

 #### Audio ####
-The service supports two different modes for storing and manipulating audio files - a Simple Audio mode and a Professional Audio mode.
+The platform supports two different modes for storing and manipulating audio files - a Simple Audio mode and a Professional Audio mode.

 In Simple Audio mode, the user can upload an mp3 file of any quality, and use it as-is.
 In Professional Audio mode the user can upload a WAV file of at least 44.1KHz/16bit.
 This file is then automatically transcoded into additional versions: several high-quality versions (like FLAC and high-bitrate mp3), and one (relatively) low-quality version for immediate playback.
 The high quality files are stored securely, thus can be used in commercial music-selling applications.